tgxs002/HPSv2/README.md

 <p align="center"><img src="assets/hps_banner.png"/ width="100%"><br></p>

-## Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis
+## HPS v2: Benchmarking Text-to-Image Generative Models

 This is the official repository for the paper: Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis.